coverclock/com-diag-hazer/README.md

 * gn803g - script that uses gpstool to exercise the TOPGNSS GN-803G receiver.
 * gr701w - script that uses gpstool to exercise the NaviSys GR701W receiver.
 * sirfstar4 - script that uses gpstool to exercise any SiRF Star 4 device.
+* talkers - script that uses gpstool to process a file of synthetic input.
 * ublox7 - script that uses gpstool to exercise any Ublox 7 device.
 * ublox8 - script that uses gpstool to exercise any Ublox 8 device.